Lukas-Adkins/ceresbot/README.md

 `!spellscroll <spell>` - Calculates the price of a spell scroll for the given 5e D&D spell.
 `!character <character name>` - Displays information about a matching D&D character.
 `!item <item name>` - Provides information on the given Starlight item.
 `!shop <ranged,melee,armor,munitions,cybernetics,mech> <commerce skill>` - Generates a store inventory of Starlight items based on a shop type and commerce skill.
+`!mech <name>` - Provides information on the given Starlight mech.
+`!loot <table>` - Rolls on the given loot table.